-This website has been set up by the European Chemicals Agency to facilitate the implementation of the new requirements by companies, appointed bodies and poison centres.
+This website has been set up by the European Chemicals Agency (ECHA) to help companies, national bodies and poison centres with the new requirements by providing the tools, guidance and support.

 ECHA’s Poison Centre Team